cardanonymous/cardanonymous/README.md

 Short overview
 =======

 We are cardanonymous.
-The aim of our projects is to create the possibility to anonymize yourself on the Cardano network.
-We will build a P2P mixer mixing nets (which are used in E-voting) and El Gamal encryption.
+The aim of our opensource projects is to create the possibility to anonymize yourself on the Cardano network.
+We will build a P2P mixer using mixing nets (which are used in E-voting) and El Gamal encryption.
 The software stack will be build with Haskell and should run alongside a full node for complete anonymity (using a trusted vpn for the node is advisable).

 E-voting
 ========